francois-rozet/dawgz/README.md

 ### Decorators

-The package provides four decorators:
+The package provides five decorators:

 * `@dawgz.job` registers a function as a job, with its parameters (name, array, resources, ...).
 It should always be the first (lowest) decorator.
 In the following example, `a` is a job with the name `'A'` and a time limit of one hour.